 What are the main added values of the IUM MBA?

-The experience at IUM has been a profound one for me, in particular in terms of personal development.
+The experience at IUM has been a profound one for me, in particular, in terms of personal development.
 Beyond the glitz and glam, Monaco is a micro-cosmos of successful global business people.
-I have met a host of interesting people during my MBA which have had substantial impact on me by sharing their thoughts and views on the world.
+I have met a host of interesting people during my MBA, which have had a substantial impact on me by sharing their thoughts and views on the world.
 IUM also reflects this cross-cultural mix in its student body, providing intense “training on the curriculum.”
-The small class size greatly facilitates real, profound interaction with students from across the world for a true global experience.
-Business is international, and so should be business education – spending a year or two abroad for education is a must today and IUM does a great job at bringing the world to the students.
+The small class size greatly facilitates real, profound interaction with students from across the world for a truly global experience.
+Business is international, and so should be business education – spending a year or two abroad for education is a must today, and IUM does a great job of bringing the world to the students.